Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/index.md

 ## Standard control planes vs groups

 In a standard control plane setup, each team configures and manages their own data plane nodes.
-For example, in the following diagram, Team Blue configures Control Plane Blue, which then uses a set of data plane nodes that only run Blue configuration; the same happens with Team Yellow.
+For example, in the following diagram, Team Blue configures Control Plane Blue, which then uses a set of data plane nodes that only run Blue configuration; the same happens with Team Green.

 <!--vale off-->
 {% mermaid %}